pyston/pyston_v1/README.md

 ### Parallelism support

 Pyston currently uses a GIL to protect threaded code.
-We have an experimental "GRWL" version that replaces the GIL with a read-write-lock variant, which has the effect of allowing multiple Python threads run in parallel.
-For pure Python code, this seems to be successful to the limits of our thread-unaware garbage collector and memory allocator.
-Unfortunately, the goal of true parallelism in Python is at odds with the goal of providing extensive C API support: the C API makes strong guarantees about the existance of a GIL, much more so than you get for Python code.
-You can test this method out by running `make pyston_grwl`.
+The codebase still contains an experimental "GRWL" configuration, which replaces the GIL with a read-write lock.
+This allows Python code to execute in parallel but still allow for critical sections (recompilation, C API calls, etc), and seems to work ok.
+It doesn't provide the same memory-ordering guarantees that CPython provides.

+This approach has mostly been abandoned as infeasible, but you can test it by doing `make pyston_grwl`.